 In past years, most of the Bering Sea C. opilio fishery catch occurred in the southern portion of that crab's range possibly due to ice cover and proximity to port and practical constraints of meeting delivery schedules.
 In 2003 and 2004, two-thirds or more of the catch was made south of 58.5° N. Yet, in both of those years, the ice edge was farther north than in past years, allowing some fishing to occur as far north as 60-61°N. Since implementation of the program, catch distribution is similar to years prior to the program with catch made south of 58°N. and west of the Pribilof Islands between about 171° W and 173°W; however, in the 2008-2009 season in excess of 6 million pound of catch was made east and south of the Pribilof Islands between 168° and 167° longitude and 55.5° and 56.6° latitude.
-The distribution of catch has drawn the concern of the SSC and the Plan Team, which have noted that the concentration of catches in the southern portion of the range of the fishery could add pressure to the northward migration of the stock (NPFMC, 2010).
+The distribution of catch has drawn the concern of the SSC and the Plan Team, which have noted that the concentration of the stock (NPFMC, 2010).